DiogorPinheiro/Exoplanet-Identification/README.md

 # Identifying Exoplanets Using Machine Learning

+This is my final project for a bachelor degree in Computer Science and Engineering at University of Beira Interior.
+The development stage of this projet is separated in three parts: Feature Extraction, Deep Learning and Model Interpretability.

 ## Part 1 - Feature Extraction

+This part is an adaptation of [1], the final results are presented in the table below.

 | Classifier | Results | Reference |
 | ---------- | ------- | --------- |